Work with solutions

 - When you have several solutions in one folder, VS Code ignores the

-file, select the appropriate processor for your project in the Select a processor drop-down list at the top of the window.
+"processorName"in thelaunch.jsonfile, select the appropriate processor for your project in the Select a processor drop-down list at the top of the window. - If you want to run the application on an Arm FVP simulation model, you need to configure it in the Manage Solution dialog.

 Monitor printf messages